Best credit card processing service

 It's never been easier to set up shop on the web and sell your wares to the world.
-The UK is a global leader in e-commerce and the sector is characterised by constant innovation.
-So it’s worth investing time and money on an effective card processing service.
+The US is a global leader in e-commerce and the sector is characterized by constant innovation, so it’s worth investing time and money on an effective card processing service.

-But time is money itself and if you need help then we hope this quick guide ill give you a head start when making your decision.
+But time is money, and if you need help then we hope this quick guide will give you a head start when making your decision.
 Yes, PayPal is in there, but we’ve selected four others that go the extra length to make life easier and safer for you and your customers, alongside other features that can boost your business.

 So, let’s get straight to it…